-Leatherjackets in Turf
+Leatherjackets in Lawn

 A Crane fly is more commonly known as a daddy long legs, and a leatherjacket is the larval form before it becomes a daddy long legs.
-The Crane fly lays eggs in the turf and this is a natural cycle that is nothing to be worried about.
+The Crane fly lays eggs in the lawn and this is a natural cycle that is nothing to be worried about.

 When does it occur?